n8n-io/n8n-docs/docs/reference/glossary.md

 # Token
 A unique identifier, typically a long string of characters, used to increase the security of systems that request or transmit data.
 It is usually a shared secret between the sender and the receiver to allow either system to determine if they should be requesting/transmitting data.
 Tokens can also sometimes be used as encryption keys to make the data which is transmitted illegible to thoses without the token.

-n8n uses tokens often when requesting or sending data using [APIs](#API) or [webhooks][#Webhook].
+n8n uses tokens often when requesting or sending data using [APIs](#API) or [webhooks](#Webhook).

 # Trigger
 A specific type of node that starts a workflow when it receives data from a source outside of the workflow itself.

-A good example of a trigger node in n8n is a [webhook][#Webhook].
+A good example of a trigger node in n8n is a [webhook](#Webhook).
 It listens for data coming into it and then starts a workflow when it sees data.

 # Tunnel
 An encrypted session between two systems used to secure data transmission.

-n8n uses a tunnel to allow external users to access n8n installations that are behind firewalls, typically for triggering [webhooks][#Webhook].
+n8n uses a tunnel to allow external users to access n8n installations that are behind firewalls, typically for triggering [webhooks](#Webhook).

 # TypeScript
 An open source programming language that extends the [JavaScript](#JavaScript) programming language.